 - a.
-The following public officials: - (1) All United States Senators; - (2) The Governor, Lieutenant Governor, Treasurer, Controller, Attorney General, Secretary of State, Insurance Commissioner, Superintendent of Public Instruction and all members of the Board of Equalization. - (3) Two members of the House of Representatives, each of whom shall be selected by the members of the House of Representatives on This Committee; - (4) Two members of the State Assembly, each of whom shall be selected by the members of the Assembly on This Committee; - (5) Two members of the State Senate, each of whom shall be selected by the members of the State Senate on This Committee; - b.
-County Committee representatives elected as follows: - (1) One County Committee representative shall be elected for each 100,000 registered Democrats or portion thereof resident in the county. - (2) County Committee representatives to the Executive Board shall be elected by their respective County Committees as provided in their bylaws at their first regular meeting following This Committee's state convention in an odd-numbered year.
-Only Democratic State Central Committee Members who hold their membership by virtue of Article II, Section 4 shall be eligible for such election. - (3) County Committee representatives shall be divided as equally as possible between the genders as described in Article II, Section 3, Subsection e, in accordance with the Equal Division rule. - c.
+The following public officials: - (1) President of the United States, if registered to vote in California as Party Preference Democratic, - (2) Vice-President of the United States, if registered to vote in California as Party Preference Democratic, - (3) All United States Senators; - (4) The Governor, Lieutenant Governor, Treasurer, Controller, Attorney General, Secretary of State, Insurance Commissioner, Superintendent of Public Instruction and all members of the Board of Equalization. - (5) Two members of the House of Representatives, each of whom shall be selected by the members of the House of Representatives on This Committee; - (6) Two members of the State Assembly, each of whom shall be selected by the members of the Assembly on This Committee; - (7) Two members of the State Senate, each of whom shall be selected by the members of the State Senate on This Committee; - b.
+County Committee representatives elected as follows: - (1) One County Committee representative shall be elected for each 100,000 registered Democrats or portion thereof resident in the county. - (2) County Committee representatives to the Executive Board shall be elected by their respective County Committees as provided in their bylaws at their first regular meeting following This Committee's state convention in an oddnumbered year.
+Only Democratic State Central Committee Members who hold their membership by virtue of Article II, Section 4 shall be eligible for such election. - (3) County Committee representatives shall be divided as equally as possible between the genders as described in Article II, Section 3, Subsection e, in accordance with the Equal Division rule.

+- c.
 All Assembly District Representatives. - d.
 All National Committee Members of the Party. - e.
 All officers and immediate past officers of This Committee. - f.
 The President of the California Democratic Council and of the California Young Democrats unless the Chair is already an Executive Board member.
-If this is the case, the

-CDC and/or the CYD may choose another officer as its Executive Board member.
+If this is the case, the CDC and/or the CYD may choose another officer as its Executive Board member. - g.

-- g.
 The chair or co-chairs of each Standing Committee of This Committee. - h.
 The Chair of each caucus officially recognized by This Committee pursuant to Article XI, Section 1, (e) and (f) of these By-Laws, unless the Chair is already an Executive Board member.
 If this is the case, a Caucus may choose another officer as its Executive Board member. - i.
 The Chair of each State-wide Organization Chartered by This Committee pursuant to Article X and the Guidelines, unless the Chair is already an Executive Board member.
 If this is the case, a State-wide Organization chartered by This Committee may choose another officer as its Executive Board member.